woossi0/suite/docs/usermanual/source/cartography/ysld/tutorial/polygon.rst

 Viewing the existing style
 --------------------------

 #.
-In the layers tab of the Composer, click on the style option for the ``ne_10m_admin_0_countries`` layer to go to the style edit page.
+In the layers tab of Composer, click the style option for the ``countries`` layer to go to the style edit page.
 A simple default style is already associated with this layer.

    .. figure:: img/poly_default.png